CrowRed/11oclocknumber/wiki/games.md

 **It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
 **Typewriter:**  One character narrates from that side as if they are writing the scene.
 Both scene members and narrator create offers.
 Looking for the first unusual thing.
+**Ping Pong Match:** Worked on raising the stakes.
+Each scene should be a strong YES or NO for the question of the play.
+We will be continuing to work on this.